-- a) Demonstrated system feasibility. - b) Proven similar technology via testing, modeling, simulation, etc. - c) Confidence in reliability. - The study group has heard presentations detailing testing and demonstration of 10 Mb/s point to point PHYs supporting frame preemption without modification. - Component vendors, including PHY vendors, cabling vendors and systems vendors have presented data on the feasibility of the necessary components for this project.
-Proposals which leverage existing technologies have been provided. - The point-to-point 10BASE-T1L and 10BASE-T1S PHYs introduced by IEEE Std 802.3cg-2019 are architected similarly to modern 100 Mb/s and higher speed Ethernet PHYs which have been proven to work with the existing technology. - The reliability of Ethernet components and systems can be projected in the target environments with a high degree of confidence.
+- a) Demonstrated system feasibility. - b) Proven similar technology via testing, modeling, simulation, etc. - c) Confidence in reliability. - The study group has heard presentations detailing testing and demonstration of 10 Mb/s point to point PHYs supporting frame preemption without modification of the PHYs, cabling, Ethernet MAC (including MACMERGE functionality). - The point-to-point 10BASE-T1L and 10BASE-T1S PHYs introduced by IEEE Std 802.3cg-2019 are architected similarly to modern 100 Mb/s and higher speed Ethernet PHYs which have been proven to work with the existing technology. - The reliability of Ethernet components and systems can be projected in the target environments with a high degree of confidence.